• Bandology – More music for more kids

 After the Rain (2023)

 After being pelted with a week’s worth of thunderstorms, Matt Neufeld felt inspired by the calmness that followed.
 He wrote After the Rain to represent the calm yet resurgent feelings after tumultuous periods.
-The piece emphasizes simple melodies and lush harmonies and instrumentation, while still being accessible for young band as a Grade 1 piece.
+The piece emphasizes simple melodies, lush harmonies and instrumentation, while still being accessible for young bands as a Grade 1 piece.

 Matt Neufeld